weaversa/cryptol-course/labs/Demos/Sudoku.md

 > ### Recognizing a full board
 >
-> Given a full Sudoku board, checking it’s a valid solution simply
+> Given a full Sudoku board, checking it's a valid solution simply
 > amounts to identifying rows, columns, and squares; and `check`-ing
 > them all, in the above sense.
 The following Cryptol function
 > accomplishes this task rather concisely: